Free shipping on $30 and up!

 Pronunciation: la he-ERR-ba SAN-ta

-Jose Maria Campos’s grandparents came to La Higuera in search of land during the 1940s.
-This remote area in the Colasay district was sparsely populated, and land was cheaper than in Piura—a region roughly 200 miles west from which they emigrated.
-Today, La Higuera is less remote, but only slightly so.
-The partially paved road to get to this community was only completed in 2005.
-Coffee farms dot the hills in every direction and are the primary source of income for those who live there.
 During our first visit to La Hierba Santa in late 2022, it took more than an hour to walk from the nearest unpaved road to reach the beginning of Jose’s property.
-His four-hectare farm spans roughly from 1800–1950 MASL, planted primarily with a highly unique variety referred to in the area as ‘Bourbon de Colasay,’ along with some Catuaí.
+His four-hectare farm spans 1800–1950 MASL and is planted primarily with a unique variety locally known as ‘Bourbon de Colasay,’ along with a small amount of Catuaí.
 Jose depulps his coffee cherries the day after harvesting, placing the sticky parchment in plastic bags under shade to ferment for two to three days before washing the coffee in a wooden tank.
-Afterward, the coffee is placed in solar dryers until it reaches the ideal moisture content.
-This process can take anywhere from 10–20 days, depending on the weather.
+Afterward, the coffee is placed in solar dryers until it reaches the ideal moisture content– a process that takes anywhere from 10–20 days, depending on the weather.

 • Sustainably-Sourced